Education in Russia

 Compared with other OECD countries, Russia has close to average class sizes and some of the shortest instruction hours per year.

 In 2014 the Pearson/Economist Intelligence Unit rated Russia's education as the 8th-best in Europe and the 13th-best in the world; Russia's educational attainment was rated as the 21st-highest in the world, and the students' cognitive skills as the 9th-highest.

 In 2015 the OECD ranked Russian students' mathematics and science skills as the 34th-best in the world, between Sweden and Iceland.

 In 2016 the US company Bloomberg rated Russia's higher education as the third-best in the world, measuring the percentage of high-school graduates who go on to attend college, the annual science and engineering graduates as a percentage of all college graduates, and science and engineering graduates as a percentage of the labor force.

 In 2014 Russia ranked as the 6th most popular destination for international students.

 The Human Rights Measurement Initiative finds that Russia is fulfilling 86.8% of what it should be fulfilling for the right to education, based on its level of income.

+In 2025, Russia continued to maintain a large higher-education system, with more than 1,200 universities and over 619,000 state-funded higher-education places available for new students.
+The Russian Ministry of Science and Higher Education also reported that more than 395,000 international students were studying at Russian universities within the country, with the government aiming to increase the number of international students to at least 500,000 by 2030.